openownership/openownership.beta/_visualisation/optional/annotation.md

 ![BOVS Diagram with Indirect Arrow](/visualisation/diagrams/bovs-optional-annotation-indirect.png){: style="width: 100%" }

-You may choose to add Arrows that connect distant Parties, and annotate these.
+You may choose to add interest Arrows that connect distant Parties, and annotate these.
 These are Indirect Arrows.

 * Indirect Arrows are drawn with a dotted or dashed line.
 * This Arrow must be annotated with the [compounded interest](/visualisation/core/summarisation) of the first Party in the last.